-The applicant can assist with the efficient processing of the application by completing all fields in the online application, with specific attention to detail which will assist government agencies to identify the likely targets for investment.
+The investor can assist with the efficient processing of the application by completing all fields in the application in the Foreign Investment Portal, with specific attention to detail which will assist government agencies to identify the likely targets for investment.
 The more specific the application is about likely targets and the scale and nature of the proposed acquisitions, the more straightforward the assessment process will likely be.